t1m4lc/zamzamxp/content/blog/annapurna-circuit-trek-complete-guide-2025.md

 **Porter option:** For even more comfort, a porter can carry your main bag (you only keep a small 5-6 kg bag), which facilitates acclimatization and reduces fatigue.

-💡 **Find the ideal formula:** [ZamZam Xp](https://zamzamxp.com/nepal/trekking/annapurna-circuit) offers different options adapted to your needs (guide alone, guide + porter, small group trek, private departure).
+💡 **Find the ideal formula:** [Zamzam Experience](https://zamzamxp.com/nepal/trekking/annapurna-circuit) offers different options adapted to your needs (guide alone, guide + porter, small group trek, private departure).

 ### Choosing the Right Agency for Your Trek

-**Why choose a specialized agency like ZamZam Xp?**
+**Why choose a specialized agency like Zamzam Experience?**

-**[ZamZam Xp](https://zamzamxp.com/nepal/trekking/annapurna-circuit)** combines the best of both worlds: Nepalese local expertise and personalized English-speaking support.
+**[Zamzam Experience](https://zamzamxp.com/nepal/trekking/annapurna-circuit)** combines the best of both worlds: Nepalese local expertise and personalized English-speaking support.

-🏔️ **ZamZam Xp advantages:**
+🏔️ **Zamzam Experience advantages:**

 - **Certified English-speaking guides**: Smooth communication and detailed explanations throughout the trek
 - **Experienced Nepalese team**: Years of experience on the Annapurna circuit